Welcome to Jumping the Tracks.

-We only want to know the truth, right?
+We all want to know the truth, right?
 But truth, in the hands of a skilled debater, can be fluid and malleable.
-Persuasive commentators often pick and choose which pieces of reality they include in their analyses, and which they ignore, as they weave for us their own interpretation of events.
+Persuasive commentators pick and choose which pieces of reality they include in their analyses—and which they ignore—as they weave for us their own interpretation of events.
 Some are fair, but some are misleading—and are meant to be.

 This is where I begin: forget the word “truth.”
-Claims about it bombard us from every direction.
-In the end, we get far too little.
+Claims about truth bombard us from every direction.
+And in the end, we get far too little of it.
 Science, on the other hand, doesn’t model truth.
 Science models reality.
-And reality means facts—all of them, as they occurred.
-Facts can be documented; i.e., observed.
-Documentation (observations) become our trail to reality.
+And reality means facts and events—all of them, in the sequence in which they occurred.
+Facts and events can be observed and documented.
+Careful documentation thus becomes the trail to reality.
 Facts and events are like stepping stones along the way—pieces of reality that can’t be logically disputed or rejected.
+They happened.
 No amount of reasoning can change facts.
 Either something happened, or it didn’t happen.

 Please click “BLOG” on the menu bar above to get to the articles.
 Thank you for visiting.